Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Automated simulation-based analysis with statistical guarantees

 \subsubsection{Some remarks on \emph{\autobm} and \emph{\autord}}

 We note that both \autobm and \autord proceed by iterations, during which new samples are drawn and new statistical tests are performed.
 In \autobm, new simulation steps are added onto the same long simulation (the number of simulations $n$ is constant, the time horizon $m$ grows).
 In \autord, new simulations of fixed length are added ($n$ grows, $m$ is constant).
 In some sense, the computational burden of \autord is higher, as $w$ steps from each newly performed simulation are ignored.
 However, the simulations performed in each iteration of \autord can be trivially parallelized -- so the additional computation can be efficiently handled.
-Rather, which approach to prefer depends on the model at hand and on the available hardware: \begin{itemize} \item The longer the initial warmup period, the more advantageous is \autobm relative to \autord. \item The larger is the degree of parallelism supported by the hardware, the more advantageous is \autord relative to \autobm. \end{itemize}
+Rather, which approach to prefer depends on the model at hand and on the available hardware: \begin{itemize} \item The longer the initial warmup period, the more advantageous is \autobm relative to \autord. \item The higher is the parallelism supported by the hardware, the more advantageous is \autord relative to \autobm. \end{itemize}

-The ABM community favours the RD approach due to its simplicity, but its \emph{trivially parallelizable} nature is not always exploited due to limited computer engineering skills.
+The ABM community favours the RD approach due to its simplicity, but its \emph{trivially parallelisable} nature is not always exploited due to limited computer engineering skills.
 Notably, some studies have shown that the BM approach might provide more accurate results in specific cases~\citep{whitt1991efficiency,alexopoulos2004batch}.
-The implementation of both algorithms in \mv enables modelers to freely choose between the two and to exploit the distributed nature of the tool-box to parallelize simulations.
-The next section shows how the RD and BM can be combined to obtain a methodology for ergodicity diagnosis.
+Our tool-supported algorithms enable modellers to freely choose between the two approaches and to exploit the distributed nature of the tool-box to parallelize simulations.
+The next section shows how \autoRD{} and \autoBM{} can be combined to obtain a methodology for ergodicity diagnosis.